 Ascertain the shifting number of 802.11 radios that Wi-Fi equipment will need to support, and ensure that product designs reflect this trend.

 Identify which enterprise verticals will experience the greatest shipment growth, and factor this knowledge into future product planning.

-Understand the potential of standard power 6 GHz APs with forecasts of deployments through 2028.
+Understand the potential of standard power 6 GHz access points with forecasts of deployments through 2030.

-Pinpoint key Wi-Fi equipment vendors, both in consumer and enterprise sectors, to develop strategic partnerships.
+Pinpoint key Wi-Fi equipment vendors, both in the consumer and enterprise sectors, to develop strategic partnerships.

 Critical Questions Answered